MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/supermetrics.md

 ## Prerequisites
->Before using the connector, you need to log in to the  [Supermetrics Hub](https://hub.supermetrics.com) — doing this will automatically create an account for you —  and save at least one query.
+>Before using the connector, you need to create an account in the [Supermetrics Hub](https://hub.supermetrics.com)  and save at least one query.

 Follow these steps to create and save a query:

 1. [Log in to the Supermetrics Hub](https://hub.supermetrics.com/) using SSO (via either a Microsoft account or a Google Account).

-2. Click Export > Power BI in the left-hand navigation.
+2. If you don’t see the Power BI page, open the left-hand navigation and go to Destinations > Power BI.

 3. Click **“Create new query”** to get started.
 ![Get started with Supermetrics hub](./media/supermetrics/sm_get_started_with_query_manager.png "Get started with query manager")

 4. Select a data source and log in to your account to create a connection between your data source and Supermetrics.
-[Find detailed instructions in our support center](https://supermetrics.com/docs/product-power-bi-getting-started/).
+[Find detailed instructions in our support center](https://supermetrics.com/docs/product-power-bi-getting-started/)

 Some public data sources, including Facebook Public Data, don’t need you to log in.
 If you’re using one of these, skip this step.

+Note: If you are trying to get data from popular data sources, such as Google Ads, Google Analytics 4, Facebook Insights, LinkedIn Ads, once you add a connection to the data source with Supermetrics, you can have a quick start with one of the [template reports](https://supermetrics.com/template-gallery?page=1&search=&destination=567736) we offer.

 5. Define the query settings for the data you’d like to see in your reports:
     - Pick accounts to fetch data from.